NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 From a point layer, this processing algorithm adds the time zone the point is in as well as the time zone offset if a date is give and **Add option time zone offset for a particular date** is selected.
 These are the attribute fields that are added.

 <div style="text-align:center"><img src="doc/tz_attributes.png" alt="Time Zone Attributes"></div>

-## Future development may include

-* Lunar information.
-* Replace the python astral library with the Skyfield library for more precision.
-* Another tool that shows the position of the sun when directly overhead.
-* Another tool to display the path of the sun over a 24 hour period with night and day areas.